znagler/find_cars/README.md

 The next method, `search_windows`, is designed to take in the windows coordinates from the previous method, along with a classifer (the SVM we trained earlier), and return the windows for which the classifier said yes, there's a car.
 This is probably where most of the computation in the notebook takes place, because hundreds of windows are run through the classifier for each frame of the video.

-The last method is simply for drawing boxes.

 Messing with the window paramters, size and overlap, turned out to be more effective for changing and improving the video than the HOG hyperparamters.
 I tried many different sizes and combinations of sizes for the windows.
-Having multiple sizes with heavy overlap definitely increases the effectiveness of the heatmap in the nex portion, because it will clearly mark the car areas even if a single given window may be inaccurate.
+Having multiple sizes with heavy overlap definitely increases the effectiveness of the heatmap in the next portion, because it will clearly mark the car areas even if a single given window may be inaccurate.
 The params I ended up with were windows of sizes 50, 100, and 140, and an overlap of 60%.
 I only checked windows in the 'lower right' region of the image because that's what we cared about.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

+This image shows the full process for finding the car bounding boxes on six example images.
 ![alt text][image3]

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+The heatmap images are derived from the 'hot' car windows described above.
+The more hot windows overlap onto a pixel of the heatmap, the brighter the color.
+The final image runs uses Scipy's `label` method on the heatmap images to find the bounding boxes around the lit up areas.
+The important hyperparameter to mess with here is the heat threshold, which determines how many overlapping hot windows are needed to light up the heatmap.
+It's not very useful, however, to tune the hyperparameters on the test images, since the video procesing function handles 'heat' differently.

 ---